-Have a secure working knowledge of SSCP procedures and understand the assessment process for providing early help and statutory intervention, in line with Surrey's Effective Family Resilience levels of need document.
+Have a secure working knowledge of SSCP procedures and understand the assessment process for providing early help and statutory intervention, in line with Continuum of Need Matrix.

 Have a clear understanding of access and referral to the local early help offer and will support and advise members of staff where early help intervention is appropriate.